python/cpython/Doc/library/subprocess.rst

    If *close_fds* is true, all file descriptors except :const:`0`, :const:`1` and :const:`2` will be closed before the child process is executed.
 (Unix only).
+   The recommended value for this argument is True.
-   Or, on Windows, if *close_fds* is true then no handles will be inherited by the child process.
+   On Windows, if *close_fds* is true then no handles will be inherited by the child process.
 Note that on Windows, you cannot set *close_fds* to true and also redirect the standard handles by setting *stdin*, *stdout* or *stderr*.

+.. versionchanged:: 3.2
+   Callers should always specify a *close_fds* to avoid a DeprecationWarning.
+   The default value for this argument will be changing in Python 3.3.

    If *shell* is :const:`True`, the specified command will be executed through the shell.